Game to beware for each Top 25 college football team

 9. LSU: Sept.
 7 at Texas

 Georgia Southern is just the tune-up.
 The real test comes Week 2 on the road at Texas.
-Going into that environment, with an entire fanbase anxious to shout "Texas is back!" and actually mean it, will be tough for LSU to handle.
-Granted, Ed Orgeron returns his starting quarterback, Joe Burrow, along with most of the offense, but it's a defense without a few of its key playmakers that should give him pause.
-While the return of star safety Grant Delpit is huge, there's going to be a void in the shape of inside linebacker Devin White and cornerback Greedy Williams. -- Scarborough
+Going into that environment, with an entire fan base anxious to shout "Texas is back!" and actually mean it, will be tough for LSU to handle.
+Granted, Ed Orgeron returns his starting quarterback, Joe Burrow, along with most of the offense, but his defense, without a few of its key playmakers, should give him pause.
+Though the return of star safety Grant Delpit is huge, there's going to be a void in the shape of inside linebacker Devin White and cornerback Greedy Williams. -- Scarborough

 10. Oregon: Oct.
 11 vs. Colorado

 The Ducks head to Seattle to face Washington on Oct.
-19 for a game that will go a long way to determining the Pac-12 North.
+19 for a game that will go a long way toward determining the Pac-12 North.
 But the week prior, Oregon will host a Colorado team that's under new leadership.
 No one knows what shape the Buffs will be in this fall, but they'll likely be playing with house money for most of year.
 Seeing them right before such a huge game could impact the Ducks' midseason focus. -- Edward Aschoff

 11. Texas: Aug.
 31 vs. Louisiana Tech